nalabrie/snake/README.md

 3. Extract the zip folder somewhere
 4. Run `snake.exe`

-These pre-packaged releases **only run on Windows 10 64-bit!** They are made with [PyInstaller](https://www.pyinstaller.org/) and do not require any prerequisites.
+These pre-packaged releases **only run on Windows!** They are made with [PyInstaller](https://www.pyinstaller.org/) and do not require any prerequisites.

 ### Manual Install